shuup/shuup-guide/source/tax-settings.rst

    the tax display settings.

-1. Navigate to the Shops admin page by clicking `Shops` under the `System` category from the Shoop Admin menu.
+1. Navigate to the Shops admin page by clicking `Shops` under the `System` category from the Shuup Admin menu.

    .. image:: tax-settings/shops-menu.png